 - i.
 Faculty members of the committee will be the Executive Council, a representative of UNAC and a representative of UAFT. - ii.
+In the event the committee generated in a.i. above does not include at least one representative from each of the UAS campuses, one representative from each of the unrepresented UAS campuses will be appointed. - iii.
 Ex-officio members will be the Provost and an administrative assistant from the office of the Provost. - b.
 Selection of committee members - i.
 Each faculty bargaining unit will select its representative. - ii.
+When applicable from a.ii. above, the relevant campus faculty will select their representative. - iii.
 The Provost will select the administrative assistant. - c.
 Terms of service - i.
 Terms of service are for one academic year for each faculty member. - ii.
 Members may serve for more than one year. - d.
 Duties of the committee